 Visualizing Benchmark Results

-This guide explains how to visualize and interpret benchmark results stored in JSON or YAML formats.
+This guide explains how to visualize and interpret benchmark results stored in JSON format.
 It includes an example of using Python to load and plot the results, as well as generating UMAP visualizations for embeddings.

 Overview